Animiral/go-strength-model/README.md

 ## Precomputation

-The strength prediction for a player is based on a large number of *recent moves*, every one of which must be evaluated by the KataGo network to find its embedding.
+The strength prediction for a player is based on a large number of *recent moves*, every one of which must be evaluated by the KataGo network to find its features.

-Even before we pass the corresponding board positions to the KataGo network, they have to be converted into input tensors with features such as “moving here captures the opponent in a ladder”.
-We precompute this expensive conversion with a new KataGo command implemented in my fork (linked at the top).
-Launch the command to generate an `.npz` (numpy archive) containing the recent move input tensors for every marked game (training, validation or test) in a list file as follows:
+The precomputation of recent move features is built into my fork of KataGo in the form of the new command `extract_features`.
+This extractor currently supports three types of features:

+* *Head features* are derived from the usual output of the KataGo network.
+They include *winrate loss* and *points loss*, which require evaluating both the position before and after the move in question.
+We use these features in our basic stochastic model and as data to train our proof-of-concept model.
+* *Trunk features* simply contain the entire trunk output of the KataGo network from the board state of the recent move.
+They take too much time and generate too much data for our dataset with 20000 marked rows (see *Splitting the Dataset* above).
+* *Pick features* contain the feature vector from the trunk output associated with the board location where the stone was placed.
+We use these features to train our full model.

+Invoke the `extract_features` command as follows:

 ```
 $ KATAGO=path/to/katago